Dr. Miriam E. John, Chair, Independent Consultant

 Return to Top

-Admiral J. Paul Reason is an independent consultant having retired from the U.S. Navy with the rank of admiral after 35 years of service.
+ADM J. Paul Reason, USN (Ret.) is an independent consultant having retired from the U.S. Navy with the rank of admiral after 35 years of service.
 The Navy’s first African American to make four-star rank, Admiral Reason’s last assignment was Commander, U.S. Atlantic Fleet, where his duties included the training, maintenance, and readiness of naval forces deployed to the Mediterranean and Caribbean seas, South America, and the Persian Gulf.
 (He was also responsible for the operations of most U.S. Navy bases and facilities along the East and Gulf coasts of the United States, in Puerto Rico, Cuba, and Iceland.)
 A graduate of the Naval Academy and Naval Postgraduate School, he is a nuclear-trained surface warfare officer with more than twenty years experience at sea.
 Ashore he served as Deputy Chief of Naval Operation for Plans, Policy and Operations; Commander, Naval Surface Force Atlantic; and Commander, Naval Base Seattle.
 Today Admiral Reason serves on numerous corporate boards; most recently he served on Wal-Mart’s Board of Directors.

 Return to Top